siddhantgoel/streaming-form-data/docs/index.rst

 :code:`Validator` classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-:code:`Target` classes accept a list of :code:`validator` callables when being
+:code:`Target` classes accept a :code:`validator` callable when being
 instantiated.
 Every time :code:`data_received` is called with a given
-:code:`chunk`, the target runs this :code:`chunk` through all the callables in
+:code:`chunk`, the target runs this :code:`chunk` through the given callable.
-the :code:`validators` it has.

 This is useful for performing certain validation tasks like making sure the
 input size is not exceeding a certain value.
 This is shown in the following code